Skip to main content

 });

-Nothing special here, we just created a simple route that returns a success response with a message Hello World.
+In this example, we created a simple route that returns a success response with the message Hello World.

-Simply, we define our app routes to define which handlers will be executed when a request is made to a specific route.
+We define our app routes to specify which handlers will be executed when a request is made to a specific route.

-When a request is made, Warlock will check if there is a route that matches the request URL, if there is a match, then it will execute the handler and return the response.
+When a request is made, Warlock checks if there is a route that matches the request URL.
+If a match is found, it executes the handler and returns the response.

-Middleware is a function that will be executed before the handler, it's used to modify the request or the response, or to execute some code before the handler.
+Middleware is a function executed before the handler.
+It's used to modify the request or response, or to execute some code before the handler.

 1. Define the routes